Fair Hiring Guide

 Frequently Asked Questions (FAQ)

-1. When I call candidates for an interview, what kind of information should I give them?
+1. When I contact candidates for an interview, what kind of information should I give them?

 1. Explain how to get to campus and to the building and room and what the parking arrangements are (meters, parking permits), if driving.
 Mention the closest disability parking spaces.